 Businesses that create attractive sales compensation plans want to give the best talent a reason to accept a position on the sales team, and stay with the company in the long term.
 According to Sales Genomix, a strong sales compensation package is essential in this highly competitive marketplace.
 So, getting the organization’s sales compensation right is crucial for success.

-Creating a sales compensation plan that falls short can lead to higher turnover on the sales team, plus the associated costs.
+Creating a sales compensation plan that falls short can lead to a higher turnover on the sales team, plus the associated costs.
 Avoid these problems by creating an attractive sales compensation plan to hire top sales talent.
-The right plan also encourages the right behaviors, increases rep retention, minimizes risks and increases revenue.
+The right plan also encourages the right behaviors, increases sales rep retention, minimizes risks, and increases revenue.